aditya-3301/Budget_aggregator_mcp/README.md

 ## Notes

-- The aggregation script has hardcoded URLs for demonstration.
-Modify `aggregate.js` to accept dynamic URLs if needed.
 - Ensure all Google Sheets are accessible by the service account.
 - The AI models used are hosted via Hugging Face, requiring a valid token.